l50/unm_ismart_presentation/3_vulnerable_targets.md

 Now you should be able to just type `juice` and hit enter to start a new one.
 Confirm this by navigating to [http://localhost:3005](http://localhost:3005) in your web browser.

-Note that each time you do this, you will lose your progress.
-You can save and restore your progress through buttons in the score board if you'd like.
+Note that each time you stop and start the container, you will lose your progress.
+This applies to all containers - if you don't have a mounted volume for whatever data you're working with, you're going to lose it if you lose the container.
+For this particular one, you can save and restore your progress through buttons on the scoreboard if you'd like.

 ### Getting a shell to a running container
-If we wanted to get a better sense for how this application was running, we can get a shell to the container and start digging around.
+If we wanted to get a better sense of how this application was running, we can get a shell to the container and start digging around.

 1. This command will get you a shell to the container:
    ```